Standard German

 Regarding the spelling and punctuation, a recommended standard is published by the Council for German Orthography which represents the governments of all majority and minority German-speaking countries and dependencies.
 Adherence is obligatory for government institutions, including schools.
-Regarding the pronunciation, although there is no official standards body, there is a long-standing de facto standard pronunciation (Bühnendeutsch), most commonly used in formal speech and teaching materials.
-It is similar to the formal German spoken in and around Hanover.
-Adherence to those standards by private individuals and companies, including the print and audio-visual media, is voluntary but widespread.
+Although there is no official standards body regulating pronunciation, there is a long-standing de facto standard pronunciation (Bühnendeutsch), most commonly used in formal speech and teaching materials; it is similar to the formal German spoken in and around Hanover.
+Adherence to those standards by private individuals and companies, including the print and audio-visual media, is voluntary.
+Austrian German has had standard pronunciation exceptions since 1904 (Luick's österreichische Bühnenaussprache).
+In Switzerland, no such official pronunciation codex exists, yet most Swiss Standard German speakers are markedly different sounding from Hanover-type phonetic targets.